 It’s a complex juggling act to draw a small car with clean looks.
 The HR-V tumbles down at the front, especially, where too many lines and textures compete for attention, a problem the Civic shares.
 In back, one too many body stampings tries to avoid a whiff of minivan at the tailgate.
 Sport models have more black trim and tone down the gloss, but more body-color paint might do a better job.

 A tidy interior skips most of the glaring flaws.
 The HR-V’s cockpit has elegant and simple lines, with a wing-like panel that offsets the driver-canted gauges and controls.
 A high center console and slim passenger-side air vents could be smaller and bigger, respectively; a panel of softer vinyl dresses up the dash nicely, as does the 7.0-inch touchscreen on all but the base LX model.

 The HR-V’s core performance attribute is patience.

-Honda fits the HR-V with a small 4-cylinder engine and a continuously variable transmission to eke out good gas mileage, but it leaves the hatchback/crossover/SUV with mediocre acceleration.
+Honda fits the HR-V with a small 4-cylinder engine and a CVT to eke out good gas mileage, but it leaves the hatchback/crossover/SUV with mediocre acceleration.

 We give it a 4 for performance, a point off average for its sluggish behavior.